Last updated on July 14th, 2022 at 10:30 pm

 1. Pre-contemplation — Where you aren’t interested in changing but are bothered by something.

 2. Contemplation — Where you explore the possible benefits of changing.

 3. Preparation — Where you gather tools and support.

 4. Action — Where you take the steps necessary to change your life.

 5. Maintenance — Where you are able to maintain the change.

-If your dream is to be a success online then you must constantly live in a state of change because the Internet and technology is always change.
+If your dream is to be a success online then you must constantly live in a state of change because the Internet and technology are always changing.
 The medium itself is nothing but change and how you adapt to it.
-To publish online means you swim in the pool of change.
+To become an influencer online means you swim in the pool of change.

-As you begin your heroes journey towards the land of your dreams, prepare yourself to be accepting to change as it comes–because it will.
-Breathe it in and trust that it is part of the story that will lead you to your place of joy.
+As you begin your hero’s journey of creating the life of your dreams, prepare yourself for change as it comes–because it will.
+Breathe it in and trust that it is part of the story that will lead you to your finish line.

 Catherine Hughes is the editor and founder of 8WomenDream.
 She’s also a magazine columnist, content creator, blogger, published author, and former award-winning mom blogger.
 Catherine collaborates with companies to craft engaging web content and social media narratives.
 Her work, highlighting stories of the resilience and success of Northern California residents, appears in several print magazines.
 Outside of work, she treasures motherhood, her close friendships, rugby, and animals.